 We may disclose our patients' health information for military or national security purposes or to correctional institutions or law enforcement officers that have the patient in their lawful custody.

-In the event that this medical practice is sold or merged with another organization, our patients' health information/record will become the property of the new owner, although our patients will maintain the right to request that copies of their health information be transferred to another physician or medical group.
+In the event that this office is sold or merged with another organization, our patient's health information/record will become the property of the new owner, although our patients will maintain the right to request that copies of their health information be transferred to another physician or medical group.

 In the case of a breach of unsecured protected health information, we will notify our patients as required by law.

 If they have provided us with a current email address, we may use email to communicate information related to the breach.
 In some circumstances, our business associate may provide the notification.
 We may also provide notification by other methods as appropriate.

 We may disclose our patients' health information to researchers conducting research with respect to which their written authorization is not required as approved by an Institutional Review Board or privacy board, in compliance with governing law.

 We may use or disclose our patients' demographic information, the dates that they received treatment, the department of service, their treating physician, outcome information and health insurance status in order to contact them for our fundraising activities.
 If they do not want to receive these materials, the patient can notify the Privacy Officer listed at the top of this Notice of Privacy Practices and we will stop any further fundraising communications.
 Similarly, the patient should notify the Privacy Officer if they decide they want to start receiving these solicitations again.

 When this Office May Not Use or Disclose Health Information